freedomofpress/securedrop-docs/docs/admin/installation/email_alerts.rst

 When a SecureDrop has little activity and receives only a few submissions every other week, checking daily only to find there is nothing is a burden.
 It is more convenient for journalists to be notified daily via encrypted email about whether or not there has been submission activity in the past 24 hours.

-If the email shows submissions were received, the journalist can check their *SecureDrop Workstation*.
+If the email shows submissions were received, the journalist can check their *Journalist Workstation*.

 .. note::